VGFan95/Super-Smash-Bros-Ultimate-2-Shine-On/README.md

 ![New Playable Fighters - Guest](https://github.com/VGFan95/Super-Smash-Bros-Ultimate-2-Shine-On/blob/main/images/new-playable-fighters-guest.JPG)

-## Partners
+## Partner Assist Fighters

-Each Playable Fighter in SSBU2 has a Partner assigned.
-Partners can help out in battle by performing a Partner Assist in supported game modes.
+Each Playable Fighter in SSBU2 has a specific Assst Fighter assigned, known as a Partner.
+The "Partner" designation only has significance when certain rules options are being used.
+Otherwise, any Assist Trophy can spawn any Assist Fighter.

 Partners - Nintendo: